sekt1953/Datastuen41-FreeCAD/YouTube_Video_Links.md

-# YouTube videoer vi vil bruge kidt tid på at forstå
+# YouTube videoer vi vil bruge lidt tid på at forstå

 * Gode videoer til at få forståelse af FreeCAD's brugerflade:
   * [!NEW!
 Basic Beginners FreeCAD 0.22 | Lesson 3 | - UI and Panel Layout and How To Change](https://youtu.be/kZTiNuHuek8)